badlandsapps/second_app/README.md

 # Cocoapods

 * Fillable: Completely customizable progress based loaders drawn using custom CGPaths written in Swift
 * Kingfisher: Kingfisher is a lightweight, pure-Swift library for downloading and caching images from the web
 * SwiftyJson: SwiftyJSON makes it easy to deal with JSON data in Swift.

 # MVC
 * Interactor - Contains the application business logic for a specific use case
-  * Procotol
    * DownloadCityDataInformationInteractor: Retrieve json from an url and parse it to CityDataInformation
    * SaveCityDataInformationInteractor: Save data information in Core Data
-   * SaveCityDataInformationImagesInteractor: Save images
+   * SaveCityDataInformationImagesInteractor: Save images in disk with KingFisher library
    * ExecuteOnceInteractor: Check if data was store in CoreData
    * SetExecuteOnceInteractor: Set a flag data has been persisted

+ * Model
-  * DownloadCityDataInformationAndSaveItInteractor: Execute DownloadCityDataInformationInteractor and save the information in CoreData
+   * CityDataInformation: Shop and Activity information
+   * ShopCD: Shop CoreData entity
+   * ActivityCD: Activity CordeData entity

 # Bonus

 * Activities: As a bonus, we have added Madrid’s activities.
 Now you can search for things to do in Madrid